Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites: Theoretical Results

 \subsection{Effect of change in lattice parameters on the phonon mode frequencies}

-Finally for this section, we calculate how the change in lattice parameters with temperature affects the phonon frequencies in ErMnO$_3$ and InMnO$_3$, with the goal of isolating any mode softening due to thermal expansion from the mode softening due to approaching the phase transition discussed above.

-The hexagonal manganites are known experimentally to have an unusual lattice response to temperature, with the in-plane lattice parameter $a$ increasing with temperature as expected, but the out-of-plane $c$ lattice parameter decreasing with increasing temperature\cite{gibbsHightemperaturePhaseTransitions2011}.
+Finally for this section, we calculate how the change in lattice parameters with temperature affects the phonon frequencies in ErMnO$_3$, with the goal of isolating any mode softening due to thermal expansion from the mode softening due to approaching the phase transition discussed above.
+ErMnO$_3$ and the other rare-earth hexagonal manganites are known experimentally to have an unusual lattice response to temperature, with the in-plane lattice parameter $a$ increasing with temperature as expected, but the out-of-plane $c$ lattice parameter decreasing with increasing temperature\cite{gibbsHightemperaturePhaseTransitions2011}.

-We begin by demonstrating that this unusual evolution can be captured within the quasi-harmonic approximation, in which the total free energy as a function of the lattice parameters, $F_{\text{tot}}(a,c)$ is obtained from the sum of the internal energy $U(a,c)$ plus the phonon free energy $F_{\text{phonons}}$:
+We begin by demonstrating that this unusual evolution can be captured within the quasi-harmonic approximation, in which the total free energy as a function of the lattice parameters, $F_{\text{tot}}$ is obtained by minimization of the sum of the internal energy $E(a,c)$ plus the phonon free energy $F_{\text{phonons}}(a,c)$:

-where $a$ and $c$ are the in-plane and out-of-plane lattice parameters. $U(a,c)$ is obtained by relaxing all internal degrees of freedom for the $P6_3cm$ structure for the set of given lattice parameters, and the phonon free energy is calculated using the partition function for harmonic phonons:
+where $a$ and $c$ are the in-plane and out-of-plane lattice parameters. $E(a,c)$ is obtained by relaxing all internal degrees of freedom for the $P6_3cm$ structure for the set of given lattice parameters, and the phonon free energy is calculated using the partition function for harmonic phonons:

 Using this approach, we calculate the temperature dependence of the lattice parameters, which we present in Figure \ref{fig:qha} for ErMnO$_3$.
 The excellent agreement with experiment~\cite{skjaervoUnconventionalContinuousStructural2019} suggests that the quasi-harmonic population of phonons with increasing temperature is the dominant contribution to the thermal evolution of the lattice parameters.
 We then approximate the temperature dependence of the phonon frequencies, by calculating the eigenmodes of the dynamical matrix at the $a,c$ lattice parameters for the corresponding temperature.
 We deliberately omit anharmonic interactions and phonon populations in this step, in order to isolate specifically the effect of the change in lattice parameters.
 We show our results for the Raman-active A1 and E2 phonons in Figure \ref{fig:qha}.
 We find that in this limit, most modes, in particular the A1 and B1 (not shown) phonons relevant to the Higgs-Goldstone coupling are largely temperature independent.
 Therefore we can exclude that any measured temperature dependence of the Higgs and Goldstone modes is a result of the change in lattice parameters with temperature.